kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 deps: ["search"],
 {% endprism %}

 `deps` is an array of all the dependencies for our site or app.
 The dependencies are the code modules that we talked about and are really just `.js` files.
-Therefore, the `search` that's mentioned in the array is referring to a file called `search.js` and will contain the code needed to make Tipue work on the site...will get to that code shortly. `search.js` is located in the `scripts` folder.
+Therefore, the `search` that's mentioned in the array is referring to a file called `search.js` and will contain the code needed to make Tipue work on the site...will get to that code shortly.
+And to be clear, `search.js` is located in the `scripts` folder.

 {% prism javascript %}